-For the last three years the South Interlake ATV Club hosted the ATV Ride for Dad.
+For three years the South Interlake ATV Club hosted the ATV Ride for Dad.
 The club used the existing Interlake Pioneer Trail and got permission from the RMs of Woodlands and Rockwood and the Town of Stonewall to develop a route for the ride on undeveloped road allowances and drainage ditches.
 The three events were very successful, each year building off the last.

 Our club won awards for top fund-raising team for all three years.